iambharath-ashok/Data-Structures-and-Algorithms/ArraysDataStructures.md

 		}
 ----------------------------------------------------------

-## Move all the Zero to End or Beginning of Array
+## Move all the Zero to End of Array

 	Code Snippet of Moving Zero's to End: